PandABlocks/PandABlocks-client/docs/explanations/performance.rst

 Flush about 1Hz
 ~~~~~~~~~~~~~~~

-`Asyncio.data` accepts a ``flush_period`` argument.
-If given, it will squash
+`AsyncioClient.data` accepts a ``flush_period`` argument.
+If given, it will
-intermediate data frames together until this period expires, and only then
+squash intermediate data frames together until this period expires, and only
-produce them.
+then produce them.
 This means the numpy data blocks are larger and can be more
 efficiently written to disk then flushed.
 The `write_hdf_files` function uses
 this approach.